breakds/monster-avengers/README.md

 There are currently some limitations in the current implementations, and I will work on improve over them.
 Those that I am aware of are:

-1. At most 5 skills are supported in the current implementation of the search algorithm.
-  * This is not a limitation on the algorithm, as theoretically adding more skills does not introduce any eficiency penalty.
-This is due to, however, I have not yet found a good way to encode 128-bit integers (std::bitset maybe) in C++.
-2. The webapp does not support custom guild armors.
+1. The webapp does not support custom guild armors.
   * The algorithm supports guild armors, of course.
   * I am a terribly bad designer and I cannot think of a way to add such options to the page, without making it look very complicated.
   * This functionality will be added soon.
-3. There does not exist a report that details the algorithm.
-  * Working on it.
-4. The communication between backend and web server are file-based
+2. The communication between backend and web server are file-based
   * This is going to be replaced by a real RPC framework.
-5. The webapp does not store any information to personalization features, such as personal armor sets library, personal amulets library, etc.
+3. The webapp does not store any information to personalization features, such as personal armor sets library, personal amulets library, etc.
   * To be honest, I am not experienced enough to implement this efficiently and securely.
 Will add those features in the future, but with no promise.
-6. Hunter progress options.
+4. Hunter progress options.
   * I think it is a good idea to filter out armors based the player's progress.
 I am lacking the data to implement this feature.

 ## Acknoledgement